Wangjia7/Wangjia7.GitHub.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Education
-- **2022 – :** PhD candidate, Astronomy, Shanghai Jiaotong University
+- **2022 – :**
+  - PhD candidate, Astronomy, Shanghai Jiaotong University
 - **2018 – 2022:**
   - B.Sc.
 Astronomy, Shanghai Jiaotong University.
 Thesis title: Weak-lensing measurement on galaxy groups in DESI Legacy imaging survey.
   - Minor in Philosophy, Shanghai Jiaotong University

 # Research interest
-- Data & method
+- Data & method: Weak-lensing
 - Science
+  - assembly bias
+  - cosmology
+- Collabaration:
-- Collabaration
+-

 # Skills